 ST. LOUIS -- Joe Kelly kept it together, just as Shelby Miller did in the opposite dugout.

-The matchup of Shelby Miller and Joe Kelly, former teammates who were each other's best man at their weddings, was a high quality draw that brought out their best.
+The matchup of former teammates who were each other's best man at their weddings was a high quality draw.
 Each allowed a run in seven innings.

 Junichi Tazawa (2-3) worked a perfect eighth and Koji Uehara worked around two hits in the ninth for his 23rd save in 25 chances.
 Boston won for just the third time in 14 games and snapped St. Louis' three-game win streak.

 Rosenthal (1-6) was working in his fourth consecutive game, in five days.

 "I felt good, I felt like I was making some good pitches," Rosenthal said.
 "I felt good the whole inning.
 There was no question I was ready to go."

 Kelly worked seven innings only twice in 22 starts for St. Louis the last two seasons and Miller got that deep for just the eighth time in 54 career starts.

 Kelly got a nice ovation while walking to the bullpen to begin warmups, with hundreds of fans standing.
 There were more cheers when he stepped onto the mound for the first time, and before his first at-bat leading off the third.

 The crowd cast yet another vote against the trade that brought starter John Lackey but came as a shock in the clubhouse.
 They cheered Kelly's infield hit after the Red Sox successful challenged an out call by first base umpire Gary Cederstrom.